Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 15-35%

-AI-assisted listing optimisation reduces creation time from 4 hours to 30–45 minutes per product while improving conversion.
-900,000+ third-party sellers now use AI to generate product listings.
+AI-assisted listing optimisation has cut creation time from 4 hours to 30-45 minutes per product.
+Over 900,000 third-party sellers now use AI tools to generate or refine listings, though quality varies significantly between tools.

 8%

-Average sales increase from adding A+ Basic Content to a listing
+Average sales uplift from adding A+ Basic Content to a listing

 Amazon Seller Facts (Amazon.com)

 80% of Amazon shoppers read reviews before purchasing.
 Review count and recency are among the most powerful conversion signals on the platform.
-A listing with 4.3 stars and 500 reviews will typically outsell a 4.8-star listing with 20 reviews at the same price, because volume signals credibility.
+A listing with 4.3 stars and 500 reviews will typically outsell a 4.8-star listing with 20 reviews at the same price, because volume signals credibility in a way a perfect rating from a handful of buyers simply cannot.

-The Amazon ranking algorithm also weights conversion rate heavily in organic placement decisions.
-A higher conversion rate is simultaneously a sales driver and a ranking driver, the two compound each other over time.
+The Amazon ranking algorithm also weighs conversion rate heavily when deciding organic placement.
+A higher conversion rate drives more sales and more ranking, and those two things compound each other over time in a way paid advertising alone cannot replicate.

 80%